 Easy Kids Breakfast: Banana Pancakes Recipe

 Banana pancakes are soft, easy to chew, and naturally sweetened by ripe bananas, making them an ideal first food for babies and a favourite among older kids.
-The simplicity of the recipe, which often requires just a few wholesome ingredients, means you can prepare a meal free of processed sugars and additives.
+The recipe's simplicity, often requiring just a few wholesome ingredients, means you can prepare a meal free of processed sugars and additives.
 Plus, bananas are a great source of dietary fibre, Vitamin C, potassium, and Vitamin B6, supporting overall health and digestion.

 Adding Nutritional Boost to Baby Pancakes

 To make these pancakes even more nutritious, consider incorporating a variety of add-ins.
-Ground flaxseeds or chia seeds can be added for a dose of Omega-3 fatty acids, essential for brain development.
-A spoonful of almond butter or a sprinkle of hemp seeds can also increase protein content, vital for growing bodies.
+Ground flaxseeds or chia seeds can be added for a dose of Omega-3 fatty acids essential for brain development.
+A spoonful of almond butter or a sprinkle of hemp seeds can also increase protein content, which is vital for growing bodies.

 Using Different Flours in Banana Pancake Recipe

-Experimenting with different flours can not only add a nutritional boost but also cater to dietary needs.
+Experimenting with different flours can add a nutritional boost and cater to dietary needs.
 Coconut flour or almond flour are great gluten-free options, while oat flour can add extra fibre.
-Each flour brings a unique flavour and texture, allowing you to customise the pancakes to your child’s preference.
+Each flour brings a unique flavour and texture, allowing you to customise the pancakes to your child's preference.

 Step-by-Step Guide to Making Baby-Friendly Pancakes

 Making banana pancakes is straightforward and quick.
-You'll blend ripe bananas with your choice of flour, a little baking powder, eggs and milk (dairy or plant-based) to create a smooth batter.
-Cooking them on a low to medium heat ensures they are thoroughly cooked, yet remain soft and tender for little mouths.
+To create a smooth batter, you'll blend ripe bananas with your choice of flour, a little baking powder, eggs, and milk (dairy or plant-based).
+Cooking them on low to medium heat ensures they are thoroughly cooked yet remain soft and tender for little mouths.

 Banana pancakes can be a fantastic option for baby-led weaning (BLW).
 Cut them into strips or small pieces, making it easy for babies to pick up and self-feed.
 This method encourages babies to explore textures and tastes at their own pace, fostering independence and confidence in eating.